devpushing/vs-search-everything/README.md

 # Search Everything for VS Code

-Fast, IntelliJ-style "Search Everywhere" functionality for Visual Studio Code.
+Fast, IntelliJ-style "Search Everything" functionality for Visual Studio Code.
 Search through files and symbols instantly, even in massive codebases with millions of files.

 ## Features